inaciose/z80asm/tinyBasicSCM/README.md

 The uart related code will be replaced by the SCM api to print a char, or get a char

 # Journal
+First try:
+Changed all "RST HH" by "CALL RSTHH"
+Replace code for uart init and outc & getc

+Compiler reports :
+"DWA:1: warning: byte value 262 (0x106) truncated"
+for several bytes.

+DWA is a macro

+DWA:    MACRO WHERE
+        DB   (WHERE >> 8) + 128
+        DB   WHERE & 0FFH
+        ENDM

+Its used near the final
+TAB1:                                   ;DIRECT COMMANDS
+        DB 'LIST'
+        DWA LIST

+- Failed